nibeditans/Electric-Vehicle-Population-Analysis/README.md

 # Electric-Vehicle-Population-Analysis

 A data-driven end-to-end analysis of Electric Vehicle adoption, performance, and policy alignment across Washington State.
-This project covers everything from data cleaning and exploration to visualization and presentation — using SQL, Python, and Power BI.
+This project covers everything from data cleaning and exploration to visualization and presentation, using SQL, Python, and Power BI.

 ## Tools & Technologies